Filmphonic.comTextTransparentBlack_356x40

 The first Thursday at the LFF this year culminated in Catholic thriller style when German director Edward Berger brought along his stars Ralph Fiennes, Isabella Rossellini and Stanley Tucci for the big headline gala screening of their Vatican-set political drama adaptation of the 2016 Robert Harris novel ‘Conclave’.

 A tense character mystery set after the death of the Catholic church’s leader, when a respected Cardinal is charged with leading the Conclave in its secretive effort to select a new Pope only to be drawn into into an ideological conflict between Cardinal factions and a conspiracy by powerful players to undermine certain candidates, which he must unravel and expose before the foundations of the Church are irreversibly shaken.
-‘Conclave’ is out on the 25th of October in the US and on the 29th of November in the UK.
+‘Conclave’ is out on the 25th of October in the US and on the 29th of November in the UK, you can see our review here.

 Ralph Fiennes on Conclave at the LFF (courtesy of BFI)